What Unhealthy Pride Looks Like

 - Obsessed with praise for their discipline, schedule, productivity or busyness

-- Love the feeling of their SELF being praised and built up more than the SELF of their kids who don’t believe their SELF is worth much anymore
+- Love the feeling of their SELF being praised and built up more than they care about the SELF of their kids who don’t believe their SELF is worth much anymore

 - Work long hours doing work of 2 - 3 people.
 Often called a Workhorse or a Machine